What to Look for in a Medicare Advantage Plan

 What will I need to pay?

-You’ll need to keep paying your Medicare Part B premium, regardless of the plan you sign up for.
+You'll need to keep paying your Medicare Part B premium, regardless of the plan you sign up for.
 Some Medicare Advantage plans can have premiums as low as $0, but remember to consider all costs, like copayments, coinsurance and deductibles, which can affect your total spending.
-If you’re enrolling in a Medicare Advantage prescription drug plan, pay attention to copayments and coinsurance amounts for the medications you need.
+If you're enrolling in a Medicare Advantage plan with prescription drug coverage, pay attention to your pharmacy copayments and coinsurance amounts for the medications you need.
 Different plans may have higher or lower costs to cover the same medications.

 What will my maximum out-of-pocket costs be?
 You should also note the plan's spending limit, which is different for each plan and can change from year to year.
 Medicare Advantage plans have an annual out-of-pocket spending cap, meaning the plan will pay the full cost for health services and supplies once you reach this limit.
 For example, if you have a health emergency and incur a lot of medical expenses, there's a maximum you'll pay before you're fully covered for the rest of that year.
 Original Medicare doesn't have this spending limit.